In this section

 Significance and Engagement Policy

-The two principal components of the SEP are:
+The two main components of the Significance and Engagement Policy are:

-The SEP also lists the assets considered by the Council to be strategic assets.
+The Significance and Engagement Policy also list the assets considered by the local authority to be strategic assets.